souvik-wizard/MessageTranslator-Chrome_Extension/README.md

   ## Usage

-- Open the extension by clicking on it and then click on Get Started button and you will be directly redirected [WhatsApp Web](https://web.whatsapp.com/) or manually open [WhatsApp Web](https://web.whatsapp.com/) and log in with your account.
+- Open the extension by clicking on it and then click on 'Get Started' button and you will be directly redirected [WhatsApp Web](https://web.whatsapp.com/) or manually open [WhatsApp Web](https://web.whatsapp.com/) and log in with your account.
-- After getting redirected to [WhatsApp Web](https://web.whatsapp.com/) open the extension and select your preferred language from the dropdown and hit save.
+- After getting redirected to [WhatsApp Web](https://web.whatsapp.com/) click on the extension and select your preferred language from the dropdown and hit save.
-- Open any chat.
+- Now open any chat.
 - Hover over any incoming or outgoing message.
 A Translate button will appear below the message.
 - Click the Translate button to translate that specific message to the preferred language.
-- To translate the message in the input field, click the main Translate button at the top of the chat window.
+- To translate the message in the input field before sending it, type a message you want to translate and then click the Translate button that appears in the right corner of the input field.

 ## Contributing
 I welcome contributions!
 Fork the Repository if you'd like to contribute. :)